-World class habits are an essential part of building a successful life and lots of the world’s most successful people swear by a habit of rising early and setting up the day with purpose and intention.
-After all, we live in a world where time is so precious and it often seems like there are not enough hours in the day – surely rising early can give us a vital head start?
-This is where your morning routine comes into play.
+Positive habits are an essential part of building a successful life and lots of the world's most successful people swear by the habit of rising early and setting up the day with purpose and intention.
+After all, we live in a world where time is so precious and it often seems like there are not enough hours in the day - surely rising early can give us a vital head start?

 Studies have indeed shown that morning people are happier and more proactive, but what exactly are the benefits of rising early and how can we create a morning routine that drives us towards our goals?